commonledger/accounting-api-sdks/README.md

-(All of the) Accounting API's
+(All of the) Accounting API SDK's
 ===============

-Here you will find the API Schema and client SDK's for each accounting API we support.
+Here you will find the API Schema (in Apitmatic.io format) and client SDK's for each accounting API (compiled by Apitmatic.io).

-The goal of this project is to invite and maintain Accounting software vendor API's in one location, giving developers and integrators a simple place to start when they want to connect with a new accounting package.
+The goal of this project is to invite and maintain Accounting Software API's in one location, giving developers and integrators a simple place to start when they want to connect with a new accounting package.

 Roadmap
 ---------------